atet/ggj2024/README.md

 ## 2. Server Installation

-* We are adapting the Colyseus tutorial to work on a cloud instance server
+* For this tutorial, we are adapting the Colyseus tutorial to work on a remote server
-* For this tutorial, the cloud instance server is set up with Ubuntu
+* This tutorial used a cloud instance server set up with Ubuntu operating system
+* SSH into your remote server and run the following commands:

 ```bash
 $ cd ~